 Classic Irish Coffee

-I digress, today is all about the Irish Coffee.
+But I digress, today is all about the Irish Coffee.
 This Irish coffee unites all the coffee drinkers, booze lovers and sugar addicts into a cup of perfection.
 You want the secret?
-It’s all in high quality coffee and the cream.
-Yes, the cream.
-The cream should be just whipped, just slightly starting to become whipped.
+It’s all in high quality coffee (great list of high quality coffee brands) and the cream.
+The cream should be just whipped, so just slightly starting to become whipped.
 It should still be pourable, but a little thick.
 This makes it possible for the coffee to come through and not just having a thick dollop of cream floating on top.
 You can se what I made in the photo below.

 Add hot water to your mugs and let it sit for a few minutes to heat them up.
 Pour it out and add in the high quality coffee.
 Stir in brown sugar and whiskey and it’s ready for the cream.
 Take a spoon over the mug and pour the thick, pourable cream at the back of the spoon.
 This way the cream will stay on top of the coffee, and it’s liquid enough for you to reach the coffee and not just the cream!
 How genius is this!
 I’m totally giving this a try on hot chocolate too.
 It’s always been an element of irritation that the cream just floats and is impossible to get to.
 Perfect.